ml-explore/mlx/docs/src/dev/extensions.rst

 new one and calling :meth:`compute_encoder->end_encoding` at the end.
 MLX keeps adding kernels (compute pipelines) to the active command encoder until some specified limit is hit or the compute encoder needs to be flushed for synchronization.
-MLX also handles enqueuing and commiting the associated command buffers as needed.
+MLX also handles enqueuing and committing the associated command buffers as needed.
 We suggest taking a deeper dive into :class:`metal::Device` if you would like to study this routine further.